DestinEcarma/vector-c/README.md

 vector_free(point_vec);

 // Since we are storing a vector of vector of integers,
-// we have to interate over the inner vector and free them
+// we have to iterate over the inner vector and free them

 for (int i = 0; i < (int)vector_length(int_vec_vec); i++) {
     vector_free(int_vec_vec[i]);